 Facts about Millard Fillmore

-Concise Biography and Facts about the Great American President
+Concise Biography, History & Facts about the Great American President

 Millard Fillmore

-Concise Biography & Facts About President Millard Fillmore
+Concise Biography, History & Facts About President Millard Fillmore

 13th President - Millard Fillmore